 Paradoxically, in equilibrium, only the primary dealers benefit from a rise in the facility rate, and those who are granted access do not.
 This is because the primary dealers can now sell more Treasuries at a higher price.
 However, perfect competition in the contract market erodes any advantage that sellers may have.
 Finally, buyers of Treasuries lose, first through higher prices and second through an externality.
-The buyer does not take into account that if he buys more Treasuries early, fewer will be available during their off-the-run period, implying a higher default rate.7
+The buyer does not take into account that if he buys more Treasuries early, fewer will be available during their off-the-run period, implying a higher default rate.8

-Related Literature A well-known framework for the on-the-run premium is provided by Vayanos and Weill (2008).
+Related Literature First and foremost, my paper is related to the literature on the on-the-run premium.
+A well-known framework for the on-the-run premium is provided by Vayanos and Weill (2008).
 They have a setup where there are two assets with identical cash flows and agents can go long or short an asset.
 Since short sellers have to deliver the asset they have borrowed, they face search externalities and favour the asset that is more liquid.
 Liquidity is self-fulfilling in their model.
 As in Vayanos and Weill (2008) I also include OTC market frictions and delivery constraints in my model.
 However, my model is dynamic whereas theirs is static.
 In addition, I include a key factor to explain the on-the-run premium: the fact that one asset, the off-the-run asset, has been available in the market for a longer time.
-This also allows for equilibrium selection with a premium on the on-the-run asset, which is not the case in Vayanos and Weill (2008), who have two self-fulfilling equilibria with the premium on both assets.
+This also allows for equilibrium selection with a premium on the on-the-run asset, which is not the case in Vayanos and Weill (2008), who have two self-fulfilling equilibria with the premium on either asset.